-The templates/examples provided may be incomplete and solely represent a possible means of how to provide required data.
+The templates/examples provided may be incomplete and solely represent a possible means of how to provide the required data/content.
 An organisation must add further information or adapt the examples to their specific needs in accordance with the necessary requirements.